 Knowing which coffee machine to buy, especially if you’re making the leap from instant coffee and the occasional Starbucks, can be a nightmare.
 This guide was created specifically to provide you with the lowdown on various types of machines.

 The guide has been divided into bite-sized chapters, with a sprinkle of useful hints and tips to help you match a coffee machine with your drinking preferences.

 So how did we get to the point of one in every three UK homes having a coffee machine of some sort?
 How did the humble coffee berry rise to such lofty heights?

+Today we have what seems like an endless supply of coffee options from your basic instant coffee to the most exotic coffees in the world.
+However, it wasn’t always like this.
 Let’s take a quick journey back to meet a tired and lonely goat herder in Ethiopia…

 The discovery of coffee

 Meet Kaldi: a hard-working guy living in Ethiopia in the 11th century.
 He made an honest living herding goats.
 The history books tell us that one day, as he kept an eye on his small goat herd, he noticed they became quite sprightly and energised after eating a certain plant.

 So interesting did Kaldi find this, that he shared his observation with his good friend from the local monastery.
 Now the Abbott of the monastery, being a pioneering sort of man, concocted a drink using the berries from this plant and discovered he no longer nodded off during his evening prayers.